n8n-io/n8n-docs/docs/integrations/builtin/credentials/acuityscheduling.md

 # Acuity Scheduling credentials

-You can use these credentials to authenticate the following nodes with Acuity Scheduling.
+You can use these credentials to authenticate the following nodes:

 - [Acuity Scheduling Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.acuityschedulingtrigger/)